Case Study: An Indigenous Nation

-Students create a case study of one of the three tribes of American Indians still living in Texas.
+Students create a case study of one of the three indigenous nations still living in Texas.
 First they develop inquiry questions and conduct research to answer them.
-Then they following the writing process to create a written report.
+Then they follow the writing process to create a written report.
 Next they work in small groups to prepare and deliver an oral report.
 Finally, they evaluate their presentation using a rubric.

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.